isomerpages/nlb-nrm/_read30/READ30 Nodes.md

 function and aesthetics for intentional everyday living and thoughtful gifting.
 Explore inspiring titles and lifestyle pieces that nurture a mindful, balanced life.</p>
-<p>Find out more about Cyril Wong's (writer and poet), Nurul Suhaila's (national
+<p>Find out more about Cyril Wong (writer and poet), Nurul Suhaila (national
-silat athlete), Chloe Chua's (award-winning violinist) recommended reads at the exclusive READ30 showcase at The Paper Bunny.</p>
+silat athlete), Chloe Chua (award-winning violinist) and their recommended reads at the exclusive READ30 showcase at The Paper Bunny.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="TRIFECTA" src="/images/Read30/TRIFECTA.png">
 </div>
-<p>Monday to Friday, 11.30am - 10pm</p>
-<p>Saturday &amp; Sunday, 8am - 10pm</p>
+<p>Monday to Friday, 11.30am - 10pm, Saturday &amp; Sunday, 8am - 10pm</p>
 <p>READ30 and TRIFECTA celebrate sports and travel!
 Be transported to new
 places, and delight in unique cultures through the power of prose.
-Go on myriad journeys ranging from the hyperlocal to the global as you traverse through the worlds of these featured titles that have inspired these authors, athletes, actors, and other READ30 personalities.</p>
+Go on journeys ranging from the hyperlocal to the global as you traverse through the worlds of these featured titles that have inspired these authors, athletes, actors, and other READ30 personalities.</p>
 <p>Visit TRIFECTA for the exclusive READ30 showcase and find out what Gwee
-Li Sui (poet, artist, critic, translator), Beatrice Chia-Richmond (actor, theatre/TV director), Paul Lim (national jiu-jitsu athlete) and Noah Lim (national jiu-jitsu athlete) has to say about their recommended reads.</p>
+Li Sui (poet, artist, critic, translator), Beatrice Chia-Richmond (actor, theatre/TV director), Paul Lim (national jiu-jitsu athlete) and Noah Lim (national jiu-jitsu athlete) have to say about their recommended reads.</p>
 <p></p>
 <p>Updated 17 Jun 2025</p>